letsdodigital/coding-hands-on/dair/learning_outcomes.md

 By the end of the seminar, clinicians should:

+- Understand how basic images are represented (LL2)
 - Understand the DICOM format (LL2)
 - Understand what information is contained within a DICOM file (LL2)
 - Understand broadly how a DICOM file stores image data (LL2)